derulker/MeetUp/README.md

 # MeetUp
-A meeting scheduling app that integrates with google calendar
+A meeting scheduling app that integrates with Google Calendar